magnusnosnes/LineageHomology/README.md

 #> [1] 2000.000 2001.242 2004.675 2000.810
 ```

+In this example LineageHomology returned four transmission lineages.
+The
+taxa names of the tips included in each lineage is printed above under
-The results can be visualised by, e.g. using a treemap plot.
+$Taxa\_names.
+The size distributions can be visualised by, e.g. using a
+treemap plot:

 ``` r
 LineageHomology::treemap_lineagehomology(Return)